railsuser2014/openobject-doc-book-en/2/9_Marketing/index.rst

 ========================================

 OpenERP offers a set of modules allowing you to easily create and track your Marketing Campaigns.
-With the **Marketing** application, you define your direct marketing campaigns, allowing you to automate your lead acquisition.
+With the **Marketing** application, you define your direct marketing campaigns, allowing you to automate your lead communication.
 You can install the module through the Reconfigure wizard, then select Marketing.

-Campaigns can be displayed in List or Diagram view (process).
+Campaigns can be displayed in List or Diagram view.
 The Diagram view allows you to clearly see the marketing actions (represented by a node) and the applied conditions (represented by an arrow).

 .. figure::  images/market_diagram.jpeg
    :scale: 100
    :align: center

-   *Diagram (Process) View of a Campaign*
+   *Diagram View of a Campaign*

 A marketing campaign is an event or an activity that will help you manage and reach your partners with specific messages.
 A campaign can have many activities that will be triggered from a specific situation, for instance a response from a contact to an email you sent.
 The result of such a response (action) could be the sending of an email, for which a template has previously been created in OpenERP.